|

 Palaeolithic.

-Unfortunately, under these remains there is a lot of oil!
+these remains there is a lot of oil!
 And

-certain western oil prospecting or exploitation companies
+certain western oil prospecting or

-working in this desert environment have met with no control on
+desert environment have met with no control

-the part of the inhabitants, now too distant from the Messak.
+on the part of the inhabitants, now too

-They have worked without any respect for the regional cultural
+They have worked without any respect for

-heritage, chipping the corners of the engravings, destroying the
+corners of the engravings, destroying the

-prehistoric tracks and many other remains over considerable
+prehistoric tracks and many other remains

-distances.
-Luckily, in recent years, the Libyan authorities have
+recent years, the Libyan authorities have

 become aware of the massacre